YoavLevi/IAT-Tracer/README.md

 Currently, to trace and watch a program with the Tiny-Tracer framework one need to perform several steps manually:
 1. Find out which interesting functions are used by the program.
-2. Find out the library and the number of parameters required by those functions (this step usually requires online access to MSDN for instance).
+2. Find out the library and the number of parameters required by those functions (this step usually requires online access to MSDN).
-3. Write each function library, name and number of parameters the the params.txt file.
+3. Write each function's library, name and number of parameters the the params.txt file.

-The plugin is intended to automate this process, enabling the user to complete steps 1-3 in a matter of seconds.
+The plugin is intended to automate this process, enabling the user to complete steps 1-3 offline in a matter of seconds.

 # Installation